Blackjack Pine Pinus ponderosa

 -

-There are 3 distinct regional varieties of this native tree that often grow in pure stands.
-In the Pacific coast region, the variety Ponderosa Pine or Pacific Ponderosa Pine has long needles, 3 in a bundle and large cones.
-Rocky Mountain Ponderosa Pine or Interior Ponderosa Pine has short needles, 2 in a bundle and small cones.
-In southwest Arizona, you can find Arizona Pine or Arizona Ponderosa Pine.
-That variety has 5 slender needles in a bundle.
+This tree is found in the mountain areas of British Columbia to Mexico and as far east as North Dakota and Texas.
+Three distinct regional varieties of this native tree often grow in pure stands.
+In the Pacific coast region, the variety Ponderosa Pine or Pacific Ponderosa Pine has long needles, three in a bundle, and large cones.
+Rocky Mountain Ponderosa Pine or Interior Ponderosa Pine has short needles, two in a bundle, and small cones.
+In southwest Arizona, you can find Arizona Pine or Arizona Ponderosa Pine which has five slender needles in a bundle.

-Its habit is narrow pyramidal in youth, irregular crown with age.
+Its habit is narrow pyramidal in youth, with an irregular crown with age.
 It has numerous short branches and drops its lower branches.
 Old trees have no branches for more than 1/2 of their height.
+This evergreen is long-lived and may survive up to 600 years.

 - See this plant in the following landscape: